 As development matures, this support is expected to become increasingly precise.
-On the one hand, this is partly due to the growing statistical knowledge of STOBER.
+On the one hand, this is partly due to our growing statistical knowledge.
 On the other hand, the algorithms are also refined over time and the number of sensors used increases.